-Each pack of KODAK Instant Print Film contains a film cover and film for ten color exposures.
+Each pack of Kodak Instant Print Film contains a film cover and film for ten color exposures.
 Load the film pack into the camera as follows:

-1. Open the FILM DOOR by depressing the LATCH and gently lowering the door.
-Don't force the door beyond the position shown.

-2. Before loading the camera, check to see that the rollers contained within the film door are clean.
-If you see residue or any foreign material on the rollers, see page 21 for cleaning instructions.
+- 1. Open the FILM DOOR by depressing the LATCH and gently lowering the door.
+Don't force the door beyond the position shown in the illustration at the right. - 2.
+Before loading the camera, check to see that the rollers contained within the film door are clean.
+If you see residue or any foreign material on the rollers, see page 20 for cleaning instructions.

 IMPORTANT NOTE: After you have removed the film pack from its carton, handle it by the edges only!
 (See illustration.)
-When you remove the protective wrapping, be careful not to squeeze the pack or to apply pressure to the film cover, since this could possibly allow light to fog the edges of the pictures (see page 24).
+When you remove the protective wrapping, be careful not to squeeze the pack or to apply pressure to the film cover, since this could possibly allow light to fog the edges of the pictures (see page 23).
 Grasp the FLAP and pull in the direction shown by the arrows.